-Program Outline LESSON SEC TION MINUTES ACTIVITIES MATERIALS NEEDED Welcom e ongoing Greet students at door; hear pleased/troubled none Readine Activitie A. What Is It? large paper bag; white, soft, fluffy, and sweet objects B. Food Quiz variety of strong-smelling foods, small empty containers C. Name a Food beanbag or wadded paper ball Prayer a Praise up to 10 See page 127.
+Program Outline LESSON SECTION MINUTES ACTIVITIES MATERIALS NEEDED Welcome ongoing Greet students at door; hear pleased/troubled none Readiness Activities up to 10 A. What Is It? large paper bag; white, soft, fluffy and sweet objects B. Food Quiz variety of strong-smelling foods, small empty containers C. Name a Food beanbag or wadded paper ball Prayer and Praise up to 10 See page 127.
 Prayer and Praise may be used at any time during the program.
-Bible Le sson up to 20 Experiencing the Story puffed rice cereal or popped popce adult-size Bible-times costume Bible Study Bible Memory Verse Bible Applying the Less Fruits and Vegetables basket of felt or plastic fruit and vegetables, Little Voices Praise Him songbook Sharing the Less Favorite Food Favorite Food pattern (see p.
-160) paper, crayons vast multitudes were to subsist in their travels through the wilderness, and in imagination they saw their children famishing.
+Bible Lesson up to 20 Experiencing the Story puffed rice cereal or popped popce adult-size Bible-times costume Bible Study Bible Memory Verse Bible Applying the Lesson up to 15 Fruits and Vegetables basket of felt or plastic fruit and vegetables, Little Voices Praise Him songbook Sharing the Lesson up to 15 Favorite Food Favorite Food pattern (see p.
+150) paper, crayons vast multitudes were to subsist in their travels through the wilderness, and in imagination they saw their children famishing.
 The Lord permitted difficulties to surround them, and their supply of food to be cut short, that their hearts might turn to Him who had hitherto been their Deliverer.
 If in their want they would call upon Him, He would still grant them manifest tokens of His love and care.
 He had promised that if they would obey His commandments, no disease should come upon them, and it was sinful unbelief on their part to anticipate that they or their children might die of hunger" (Patriarchs and Prophets, p.
 292).